01-02 - Foundations - Dig Foundation

 Whatever method of tree removal is used, it is important not to disturb the soil below the level to which you will excavate to for the foundations.
 The same is true of any large rocks you find and decide to remove.
 The foundations must be built on undisturbed soil.
 If you do accidentally go below this depth then you will need to make the foundations go down to that depth.
 In practice you will likely fulfill this requirement by filling the accidental hole with crushed stone (gravel), but even so it is definitely worth avoiding.

-If you don't have a level site then you will need to do the site leveling separately from the actual foundation digging.
-The actual foundation digging must not be done until the batter boards and batter board strings are accurately set in place or else the digging with the digger will be inaccurate and you will have a lot of manual digging to do.
+The actual foundation digging (ie the footing trenches and the under-slab level) must not be done until the batter boards and batter board strings are accurately set in place or else the digging with the digger will be inaccurate and you will have a lot of manual digging to do.
 If the batter board implementation is complex (for a complex house shape) then you may well need two separate rentals of the digger.

 Mark-out the ground